Clubs & Organizations

 Emory Climate Collaborative.
 Represents a collaborative effort to protect our planet’s health, with a focus on our climate.
 Student members work as equals with faculty, staff, and area residents to create artistic, scientific, journalistic, and political responses to climate change and environmental racism.
 Advisor, Dr. Ed Davis.

 Emory Activities Board (EAB).
 The Emory Activities Board (EAB) brings fun and exciting campus-wide events to the community.
 From concerts, formals, and lyceums to off-campus trips to regional destinations, EAB adds excitement to campus life for everyone.
 EAB has open membership and all students are able to join.
-Advisor, Director of Student Activities, Emily Bishop.
+Advisor, Director of Student Activities, Emily Richardson.

 Healthcare Professions Club.
 Advises students planning careers in the health professions, promotes interest through field trips and speakers, and sponsors visits to graduate programs in health care.
 Advisor, Beth Funkhouser.